6 Tips for Employee Monitoring in a GDPR World

 It’s in the word: Data that are personal.
 The sky’s the limit as to what could be considered personal, seeing as how the document classifies “any information relating to an identified or identifiable natural person,” as personal data.
 And if you were curious, an identifiable person is someone who can be identified by something like a name, id number, location data, or social identity.

 Any information regarding you can be considered personal data, including what you do at work.
 What does that mean for tools which gather employee data?
 One of the primary uses for ActivTrak is to analyze business processes to discover trends and correlations that can be used to improve workflow, productivity, and efficiency.
-This is done in part by tracking application usage, internet activity, and spent on these activities.
+This is done in part by tracking application usage, internet activity, and time spent on these activities.

 A screenshot feature takes screenshots of the employee’s active window at a pre-defined interval, though it can be adjusted or disabled altogether if needed.
 And so, it’s likely at some point during all stages of this information gathering process that a person’s data will be gathered.